 "And what about afterward?" someone else asked.
 "No plans to muster out and go back home?
 Or do you want to keep flying until you die?"
-"When I die, I want it to be with my boots on, and I want it to be for a reason." present, as the band played the anthem's "So then why'd you join?
-Life sucks on high-pitched flute, the most senior noncommissioned officer called out "Salutem et vitan imperatore," and the assembled masses responded in kind, "Salutem et vitan imperatore."
-The Sylean government had used the pre-Anglic phrase since the days of the Rule of Man, replacing the more formal Vilani invocation to the health of the Empire that took a good three minutes to enunciate.
+"When I die, I want it to be with my boots on, and I want it to be for a reason." present, as the band played the anthem's conclusion.
+It was the call and response to the example to all.
+Beloved by her crewmates, she health of the Emperor.
+Heralded by the same gathered unto her friends and allies tightly.
+Far "So then why'd you join?
+Life sucks on high-pitched flute, the most senior noncommissioned officer called out "Salutem et vitan "No, it's fine," Jaamzon said.
+"I mean, the imperatore," and the assembled masses responded in kind, "Salutem et vitan imperatore."
+The Sylean government had used the pre-Anglic phrase since the days of the Rule of Man, replacing the more formal Vilani invocation to the "Yeah, I guess.
+On Olympia, you either eat health of the Empire that took a good three minutes to enunciate.
 Now the whole stadium fell quiet.
 It was time.